gowrishacv/AzCops/README.md

-Dear Jenny,
+Dear Mr. Münz,

-My lawyer, Mr. Joachim Münz, would like to discuss a potential alternative structure for my termination agreement with someone at HR.
-Could you let me know who the right contact person is, or should he reach out to you directly?

-His contact details: Joachim Münz, +49 177 6325458, j.muenz@kanzlei-muenz.de
+I’ve reached out to HR asking who the right contact person is for you to discuss this with.
+I haven’t heard back yet, but I’ll forward their response as soon as I get it.

 Best regards,
-Gowrisha Chikkanayakanahalli Vishwa Kumar
 # Azure Enterprise Cost Optimization Platform

 An enterprise-grade, multi-tenant Azure Cost Optimization platform designed for FinOps teams, Cloud Architects, and Managed Service Providers.